openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         Qt-Apps.org or MeeGo-Central.org
 >
 > You can submit your application to the Ovi Store as many times as you wish during the
         competition.
 This allows you to get feedback from the public on your software.
-ItÂ´s possible to submit new or existing KDE/Qt applications.
+It´s possible to submit new or existing KDE/Qt applications.
 >
 > So have fun and good luck everybody!